entertainmenttechnology/Pokorny-MTEC2280_HD11-12-Spring2025/getting started with github/github instructions.md

 2. **Send me your GitHub user name on Discord.**

-3. **Go through all past assignments and re-label as needed**, with the short study # and title (SS#_Title), making sure that each Processing .pde file is contained within a folder of the same name.
-For example, "SS1_Triangle_Magic.pde" should be contained within folder "SS1_Triangle_Magic".
+3. **Go through all past assignments and re-label as needed**, with the short study # and title (SS#_Title), making sure that each Arduino .ino file is contained within a folder of the same name.
+For example, "SS1_LEDs.ino" should be contained within folder "SS1_LEDs".
 And so on. **Push all assignments to your repository**.
 Double check that your online and local repos are synched and up to date.